(The full, nine-inning Playbook was originally published during the spring of 2020. It has been updated for 2021 where applicable.)

 On each page, I list the following, column by column: The player's name, his team, his other eligible positions (or all eligible positions if an overall rankings/values page), dollar value including cents, a space to write down the winning auction bid (if that format, otherwise not needed) and his basic projection, including all categories specific to the league in question.
 The reason for the projection's inclusion is that, in the event of a categorical need in the mid-to-late portion of your draft or auction, it's easier to scan for top performers in that category with the numbers already listed.

 The final, optional column to include is one I call simply "Notes," which is self-explanatory but provides an opportunity to indicate anything you might need to remember about the player while at the draft table.
-For a few examples of notes I've included on my own, here are some from my cheat sheet from this spring's League of Alternative Baseball Reality (LABR) AL-only auction, conducted Feb.
-29:
+For a few examples of notes I've included on my own, here were some from my cheat sheet from my 2020 League of Alternative Baseball Reality (LABR) AL-only auction, conducted Feb.
+29 of that year:

 For Gerrit Cole: "Pitching strategy A dictates bid Cole to $40, consider $41, then go cheap for the rest of the rotation."